 In Jazz drumming, you need to be able to adapt quickly to changes in volume, intensity and rhythm.
 A Jazz gig comes at you fast.
 You have to be ready to respond to musical twists and turns.

-You may also enjoy my blog about groove.
-It will help you understand the most important element you need to make all of your grooves…groovy 🙂
+You may also enjoy my article about groove.
+It will help you understand the most important element you need to improve your groove.

 A note about “Latin” feels